Menu

 Around the same time, my mother, a warm and practical person, had an unexplained manic episode that lasted for months.
 Unable to sleep, she became tormented by her own mind.
 On one occasion she went missing late at night.
 On another she destroyed treasured household objects.
 Far away from family, I was alone in helping to care for my elderly parents in crisis.

 Not long after, I started to lose the baby.
 I bled for three weeks.
-A week later, I rushed to the emergency room late one night, and seriously ill, to discover I was at risk of sepsis.
+A week later, I rushed to the emergency room late one night, seriously ill, to discover I was at risk of sepsis.
 The experience was harder than I could have imagined.
 It was as though I had lost the love of my life, but with no funeral or public acknowledgment.

 Around this time, I fell ill with Covid and never quite recovered.
 The following months were a blur of insomnia, leg pain, racing heart, ringing ears, and pressure in my head, throat, and chest.
-My symptoms were worse at night, when my heart raced at the slightest noise and adrenalin surged through my body.
+My symptoms were worse at night, when my heart raced at the slightest noise and adrenaline surged through my body.
 Small activities, like doing the dishes, showering, or walking up a flight of stairs, wore me out.
 Even socializing became exhausting.

 When I was at my lowest, my sister was also in crisis.
 Growing up, we had been inseparable.
-She was fiercely affectionate, funny, and brilliant, but struggled with her mental health and was diagnosed with bipolar disorder in her twenties.
+She was fiercely affectionate, funny, and brilliant but struggled with her mental health and was diagnosed with bipolar disorder in her twenties.
 Last year, she experienced a prolonged psychotic episode that manifested as extreme rage.
 She wrote countless emails to the family saying she was going to kill herself and it was our fault.
 Then she disappeared completely.

 Months later, when I was starting to recover from long Covid, I got pregnant and miscarried again.
 This time, the doctors said the embryo had likely implanted outside the uterus and could cause a rupture if it grew too big.
 For weeks I went for blood tests and internal scans nearly every other day.
 At night I lay awake in panic.